 Who am I?

 My name is Alex Rothuis, a software engineer who appreciates well-crafted code regardless of programming language.
-Currently, I work as a Software Development lecturer at the HU University of Applied Sciences.
+Currently, I work as a Freelance Software Developer, Consultant and Trainer under the name Chamber of Code.
+Before this, I worked as a Software Developer for companies like Ibuildings and NEP and I was a Software Development lecturer at the HU University of Applied Sciences.

 I value high-quality, empathic and ethical software, built using a principled approach, a thorough process and a suitable architectural foundation and continuously verified through (automated) tests.

 While in law school, software development captured my interest because I wanted to make a legal knowledge system.
 This motivated me to learn as much about software quality, architecture and development as possible.

 I finished my legal masters in both Dutch Civil Law and Information and Technology Law, but decided to pursue a career in software.
 I am a full-time software engineer — if I’m not on the job, I often work on a side-project, watch a conference talk or read a book, article or blog post about software.